Sonubhoi/Sonubhoi/README.md

 - 👋 Hi, I’m @Sonubhoi
-- 👀 I’m interested in geoo-politics
+- 👀 I’m interested in geo-politics
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning Data Engineering and Machine Learning
 - 💞️ I’m looking to collaborate on Cloud Computing projects
 - 📫 How to reach me ...  www.linkedin.com/in/sonu-bhoi/